September 28, 2018

 To read more about the colors and fragrances of beeswax, feel free to read our blog post on 'Why Beeswax Color Varies'.

 Well, unless your candle company of choice tells you where they get their wax, you won’t know for sure.
 You can always ask them if the source is important to you.
 The best thing to do is to try out a candle, see if it burns beautifully and if you like its fragrance.
-Experienced candle-makers will not sell poor quality candles if they want to stay in business, so let your nose decide if you like what you’ve purchased.
+Experienced candle-makers will not sell poor quality candles if they want to stay in business, so let your eyes and nose decide if you like what you’ve purchased.
 Just know that if your candle-maker has an amazing beeswax source, they most likely won’t want to give out that information as it’s like a secret ingredient that makes their candles special.
 They should tell you the general origin of how they obtain their wax for your peace of mind though.
 Here at Big Moon Beeswax, we have two dedicated beeswax sources that we love because we’ve been to their apiaries and seen the wax firsthand.
 One source is right here in the Pacific Northwest and the other is further out in the United States.
 We use several apiaries so we can vary the color and the fragrance of our candles.

 March 30, 2019